 The course places a particular emphasis on ecological restoration as ‘the process of assisting the recovery of an ecosystem that has been degraded, damaged, or destroyed.’
 You will develop a thorough understanding of the theoretical framework underpinning practical techniques together with the project management and employability competencies necessary to lead and contribute to restoration activities in the UK and abroad.

-During the course you will also have the unique opportunity to visit Eden Qingdao – the Eden Project’s new site in China.
-You will be involved at the early stages of the development of Eden Qingdao – contributing to site survey and assessment of a large area of reclaimed and environmentally-damaged land adjacent to a city of nine million people.
-You will learn of the techniques used by Eden’s partners in the creation of a new visitor attraction featuring the world’s largest indoor waterfall.
+During the course you will also have the unique opportunity to visit one of the Eden Project’s international development sites, such as Eden Qingdao – the Eden Project’s new site in China.
+You will contribute to site survey, assessment and restoration of reclaimed and environmentally-damaged land and learn the techniques used by Eden’s partners in the creation of new visitor attractions.

 With case studies and live employer briefs you will have ample opportunity to apply your learning and on graduation be well placed to progress to PhD research or enter an international labour market.
 Key principles and standards developed by professional bodies including the Society for Ecological Restoration (SER) and Chartered Institute of Ecology and Environmental Management (CIEEM) are embedded in the programme to prepare you for professional recognition.